Which Tea has the Most Caffeine? – An Easy In-Depth Guide 2023

 6) Temperature of Water

-The water temperature is one of the most crucial factors in the caffeine content of tea.
+The water temperature is one of the most crucial factors in the caffeine content of a tea.
 The tea that includes boiling water for its brewing has more caffeine than black tea.

 The brewing process of green tea includes cold water that’s why it has less caffeine.